moodle/devdocs/src/pages/community.md

 ## Developer chat

-The Official Moodle Developer chat is currently hosted using (Telegram Messenger)[https://telegram.org].
+The Official Moodle Developer chat is currently hosted using [Telegram Messenger](https://telegram.org).

-You can be a part of the conversation by joining the (#moodledev)[https://telegram.me/moodledev] channel.
+You can be a part of the conversation by joining the [#moodledev](https://telegram.me/moodledev) channel.

 ### Developer chat policies